New England Prospect: An Innovative Map Exhibition from 1980

 Innovative Intentions: An Exhibition of Vernacular and Folk Maps?

 At the time, folklorists tended to understand cultural expression as occurring in two registers: high and low.
-High culture was the work of trained and skilled professionals, commissioned by the aristocracy, that was the subject of academic study.
-Low culture was the work of the folk—of “everyday people who lived below the level of historical scrutiny”—who knew little, if anything, of the conventions and practices of high culture but who followed “vernacular” practices.
+High culture was the work of trained, skilled, and literate professionals, commissioned by the aristocracy, and was the subject of academic studies of art, literature, architecture, and cartography.
+Low culture was the work of the folk—of “everyday people who lived below the level of historical scrutiny”—who knew little, if anything, of the conventions and practices of high culture but who followed “vernacular” and “illiterate” practices (Benes 1981, xv).
 High culture was Mozart and Rembrandt, low culture was Morris dancing and gravestone art.
 High culture might plunder low culture for inspiration, but there was no counter flow.
 (This was by definition: once exposed to high culture, one pursued high culture.)
-The task of the folklorist was to discern and preserve manifestations of folk life without their preemption and distortion by aristocrats.
+The task of the folklorist was to discern and preserve manifestations of folk life without their preemption and distortion by contemporary aristocrats and present-day academic disciplines.

 the New England landscape, like an artifact, was defined by prevailing cultural attitudes and assumptions.
 The region’s early topography was seen as reflecting the cummulative [sic] activities of people engaged in clearing fields, fencing off pasturelands, erecting stone walls, laying out roads, and building millponds and meetinghouses.